PPBDS/tutorial.helpers/vignettes/instructions.md

 But the file is there!
 You can see it!
 The tests work on your local machine.
 The easiest solution is to delete the file (and commit that change).
 And then change the name of the file to something else and use it.

-* R CMD check will test that all tutorials have the default sections exactly as they are in the Helper Tutorial template.
+* `R CMD check` will test that all tutorials have the default sections exactly as they are in the Helper Tutorial template.
 So, use the template.
-If either the "Introduction" or "Download answers" sections are missing, R CMD check will return something like "From test-components.R.
-Submission (or Information) lines missing from file".
+If either the "Information" or "Download answers" sections are missing, `R CMD check` will return something like "Missing a component part from file /path/to/your/Rmd/file.Rmd".

-* Be wary about the `.Rbuildignore` file.
-It is important, but dangerous.
-In particular, it ensures that only specified files are copied over to the R package.
-Specifically, within the `/inst/tutorials/` directories, only *Rmd files and all the files in `images` and `data` are installed.
-We might want to revisit this to, instead, specify files which are not copied over.

 ## Advice for Book-based tutorials